Current theme: light mode

 2. Maintain Low Credit Utilization Across Business Accounts

-Keep your business credit card balances and business overdraft usage below 30% of available limits.
-Lower utilization (under 10%) is even better for your credit score.
+Keep your business credit card balances and business overdraft usage modest, typically aiming for under 30% of available limits.
+Lower utilization (under 10%) is often viewed even more favourably by credit bureaus.

-Why This Matters for Asset Finance: High credit utilization suggests cash flow problems, making lenders nervous about adding more debt through equipment finance.
-Lenders want to see you can comfortably manage existing commitments before approving a chattel mortgage or asset loan.
+Why This Matters for Asset Finance: High credit utilization can signal potential cash flow problems, making lenders nervous about adding more debt through equipment finance.
+While the “30% rule” is a common consumer-credit guideline, for businesses, it serves as a practical indicator that you have sufficient financial headroom and can comfortably manage existing commitments before taking on a new chattel mortgage or asset loan.

 3. Build Business Trading History with Your ABN